shioyadan/kuroko/README.md

 # Kuroko

 Kuroko is a small tool to convert from EMF to PDF.

-You can download a pre-compiled binary from [here](https://github.com/shioyadan/kuroko/releases).
+* You can download a pre-compiled package (kuroko-win32-x64.zip) from [here](https://github.com/shioyadan/kuroko/releases).
 * A typical use of this tool is to create PDF files from PowerPoint/Excel for use in LaTeX.
 * It captures EMF data in a clipboard and converts it to PDF.
 * In a similar way as [MetafileToEPSConverter](https://wiki.lyx.org/Windows/MetafileToEPSConverter), which makes EPS files, you can make PDF files from figures on PowerPoint/Excel and can use them in LaTeX.